Fereshteh Forough: Recognition

-At Marie Clair's first ever Young Women's Honors in 2016, Forough won The Revolutionary award.
+At Marie Claire's first ever Young Women's Honors in 2016, Forough won The Revolutionary award.
 She was also recognized at The Game Awards 2019 as a Global Gaming Citizen, someone who uses games to create positive change.
 She has been featured in the books 200 Women: Who Will Change the Way You See the World (2017), Unlocked: How Empowered Women Empower Women (2021), and We Are Still Here: Afghan Women on Courage, Freedom, and the Fight to be Heard (2022).